 How We Teach Phonics

 It is important that, in order to support children to decode phonemes accurately, that the pronunciation is accurate.
-For information and support with pronunciation, please follow the follow links
+For information and support with pronunciation, please follow the link and look for the videos.

 Reading in EYFS and KS1